 \section{Abstract}

-{ This paper proposes a new multilinear projection method for dimension-reduction in modeling high-dimensional matrix-variate time series.
-It assumes that a $p_1\times p_2$ matrix-variate time series consists of a dynamically dependent, lower-dimensional matrix-variate factor process and a $p_1\times p_2$ matrix white noise series.
-Covariance matrix of the vectorized white noises assumes a Kronecker structure such that the row and column covariances of the noise all have diverging/spiked eigenvalues to accommodate the case of low signal-to-noise ratio often encountered in applications, such as in finance and economics.
-We use an iterative projection procedure to {reduce the dimensions and noise effects in estimating} front and back loading matrices and {to} obtain faster convergence rates than those of the traditional methods available in the literature.
-Furthermore, we introduce a two-way projected Principal Component Analysis to mitigate the diverging noise effects, and implement a high-dimensional white-noise testing procedure to estimate the dimension of the factor matrix.
-Asymptotic properties of the proposed method are established as the dimensions and sample size go to infinity.
-Simulated and real examples are used to assess the performance of the proposed method.
-We also compared the proposed method with some existing ones in the literature concerning the forecasting ability of the identified factors and found that the proposed approach fares well in out-of-sample forecasting.
+This paper proposes a new multi-linear projection method for denoising and estimation of high-dimensional matrix-variate factor time series.
+It assumes that a $p_1\times p_2$ matrix-variate time series consists of a dynamically dependent, lower-dimensional matrix-variate factor process and a $p_1\times p_2$ matrix idiosyncratic series.
+In addition, the latter series assumes a matrix-variate factor structure such that its row and column covariances may have diverging/spiked eigenvalues to accommodate the case of low signal-to-noise ratio often encountered in applications.
+We use an iterative projection procedure to reduce the dimensions and noise effects in estimating front and back loading matrices and to obtain faster convergence rates than those of the traditional methods available in the literature.
+We further introduce a two-way projected Principal Component Analysis to mitigate the diverging noise effects, and implement a high-dimensional white-noise testing procedure to estimate the dimension of the matrix factor process.
+Asymptotic properties of the proposed method are established if the dimensions and sample size go to infinity.
+We also use simulations and real examples to assess the performance of the proposed method in finite samples and to compare its forecasting ability with some existing ones in the literature.
+The proposed method fares well in out-of-sample forecasting.
 In a supplement, we demonstrate the efficacy of the proposed approach even when the idiosyncratic terms exhibit serial correlations with or without a diverging white noise effect.

-{\it Keywords:} Denoising, Multilinear Projection, Factor Model, Matrix Time Series, Eigen-analysis
+\textbf{Keywords}: Denoising, Multilinear Projection, Factor Model, Matrix Time Series, Eigen-analysis